pierlumanzu/cc-moo/README.md

 ##### Gurobi Optimizer

-In order to run some parts of the code, the [Gurobi](https://www.gurobi.com/) Optimizer (Version 9) needs to be installed and, in addition, a valid Gurobi licence is required.
+In order to run some parts of the code, the [Gurobi](https://www.gurobi.com/) Optimizer (Version 9 or higher) needs to be installed and, in addition, a valid Gurobi licence is required.
 The code was experimented with the Gurobi-related library ```gurobipy v9.5.2```.

 ### Usage